lookininward/recruiting-webapp-character/README.md

 - On initial render, get characters from api and set state

 ## Component: Topbar
-- Indicates number of party members, button to add new party member, button to save game
+- DONE - Indicates number of party members, button to add new party member, button to save game

 ## Component: SkillCheck
 - For a single party member (selected by user or optimal selected by best fit)